A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

-Thus, whenever, we want to compute the set $\vis(p)$, we only need to consider the parent children and siblings of $\node(p)$.
-This is true whether $p$ is a face or a point.
-We build a shortest path map for every weak visibility polygon~\cite{guibas1987linear}.
-Those, we will use later in order to answer face visibility queries, see Guibas et al.~\cite{guibas1987linear} for details on the shortest path map and how to use it for visibility queries between edges and faces.

-\subsection{Initialization.}
+\subsection{Initialization}

 In the initialization phase, we are constructing an arrangement~\A, which we will refine in subsequent steps.
 At first, we add all defining chords~$c$ of the \weakVisPolyTree to~\A. Furthermore, we shot horizontal and vertical rays from each reflex vertex.
-We stop the ray as soon as it hits the boundary of the polygon or another edge of~\A. See Figure~\ref{fig:Saved-Vis}~c).
+We stop the ray as soon as it hits the boundary of the polygon or another edge of~\A. Note that there could have been other choices been made.
+In practice, it is easy particularly easy to shoot horizontal and vertical rays.
+See Figure~\ref{fig:Saved-Vis}~c).
 We shoot the rays in arbitrary order.
-There are $O(r)$ defining chords, as each chord, other than the first one, is incident to at least one reflex vertex and no two chords are incident to the same reflex vertex.
-Furthermore, we are shooting $O(r)$ orthogonal rays.
+There are $O(r)$ defining chords, where $r$ is the number of reflex vertices.
+This is because each chord, other than the first one, is incident to at least one reflex vertex and no two chords are incident to the same reflex vertex.
+Furthermore, we are shooting $O(r)$ rays, in horizontal and vertical directions.
 As, we are not introducing any crossings, we conclude that \A has a complexity of $O(r)$, where $r$ is the number of reflex vertices of the polygon.
 And all faces of \A are convex.

-\subsection{Splits.}
+\subsection{Splits}

-In this paragraph, we assume that some other part of the algorithm identified some appropriate faces to be split.
-We choose from four different types of splits, called \emph{square split, angular-split, (reflex) chord split} and \emph{extension split}, see Figure~\ref{fig:splits}.
+In this {subsection}, we assume that some other part of the algorithm identified some appropriate faces to be split.
+We choose from five different types of splits, called \emph{square split, angular-split, (reflex) chord split, extension split} and \emph{visibility line split}, see Figure~\ref{fig:splits}.
+We choose randomly among the different type of splits, where the probabilities {were} chosen empirically based on the experiments in Section~\ref{sec:Tests}.